Negative refraction and tiling billiards: Results

 In the square tiling, a trajectory that starts on one edge either crosses the adjacent edge or the opposite edge.
 If it crosses the adjacent edge, it circles around the vertex between those edges, so it closes up into a periodic path with the valence of the vertex: $4$.
 If it crosses the opposite edge, it ``zig-zags'' in a drift-periodic path of period 2 (Figure \ref{regtilings} (c)).
 Similarly, in the regular hexagon tiling, a trajectory crosses the adjacent edge, the next-to-adjacent edge, or the opposite edge.
 If it crosses the adjacent edge or next-to-adjacent edge, it closes up into a periodic path of period $6$, and if it crosses the opposite edge, it zig-zags as in the square tiling (Figure \ref{regtilings} (d)). \end{proof}

-One can also give an alternative proof of Theorem \ref{mf} that relates to inner billiards.
+There is an alternative proof of Theorem \ref{mf} using ``folding.''
 In inner billiards, a common technique is to ``unfold'' the trajectory across the edges of the table, creating a new copy of the table in which the trajectory goes straight.
 Analogously but going the opposite direction, in tiling billiards we can ``fold up'' the tiling so that congruent tiles are on top of each other, and the trajectory goes back and forth as a line segment between edges of a single tile (Figure \ref{folding}).

 \begin{proof}[Alternative proof of Theorem \ref{mf} using folding] Each of the four tilings is reflection-symmetric across every edge of the tiling, so when a trajectory crosses an edge from one tile to another, that edge is a line of symmetry for the two adjacent tiles, and we fold one tile onto the other.
 When we fold up a trajectory this way, it is a line segment going back and forth between two edges of the tile, so every trajectory is periodic or drift-periodic.
 For a periodic trajectory, the period is the number of copies needed for the trajectory to return to the same edge in the same place, which for a vertex of valence $v$ is $v$ when $v$ is even and $2v$ when $v$ is odd.
 For a drift-periodic trajectory, the period is the number of copies needed for the trajectory to return to a corresponding edge in the same place, which in both the square and hexagon tiling is $2$. \end{proof}